BET Award for Best Male Hip Hop Artist

 The BET Award for Best Male Hip Hop Artist is an award given to honor the outstanding achievements of male artists in hip hop every year.
 The winner is determined based on sales and overall quality of content released within the eligibility period.
-Kendrick Lamar is the all-time winner in this category with seven wins.
+Kendrick Lamar is the all-time winner in this category with eight wins.
 Drake has the most nominations with sixteen.

 Winners and nominees

 Winners are listed first and highlighted in bold.